Have you ever made a modification on your website to immediately regret the decision?

 But imagine if you had made the modification not on your original website but on a replica site, you could’ve easily evaded a disaster.

-In this article, we are going to show you how to create a replica site (often called a WordPress staging site) on which you can conduct tests before making them on the live website.
+In this article, we are going to show you how to create a replica site (often called a WordPress staging site) on which you can conduct tests before making them on the production environment.

 If you are just looking to stage your website quickly but without any hiccups, you can install our WordPress Staging Plugin.
-It’ll instantly create a replica of your site where you can test changes.
+It’ll instantly create a replica of your site where you can try out changes.

 What is WordPress Staging Site?